-The Statement for Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) was used for reporting the research (Babaoglu, 2021).
+The Statement for Strengthening Reporting of Observational Studies Epidemiology (STROBE) was used for reporting the research (Babaoglu, 2021).

-Purpose and Type of Research: This descriptive and correlational study was conducted to examine the relationship between surgical nurses' professional self-efficacy levels and their attitudes towards evidence-based nursing.
+Purpose and Type of Research: This descriptive and correlational study conducted to examine the relationship between surgical nurses' professional selfefficacy levels and their attitudes towards evidence-based nursing.

-Population and Sample: The universe of the study consists of 180 nurses working in surgical clinics and intensive care units of a university hospital.
-The sample of the study consists of 162 nurses who met the criteria and agreed to participate in the study voluntarily during the relevant date range planned for the study.
-No sample calculation was made in the study and 88% of the universe was reached.
+Population and Sample: The population of the study consisted of 180 nurses working in surgical clinics and intensive care units.
+The sample of the study consisted of 162 nurses who met the criteria and volunteered to participate in the study within the relevant date range planned for the study.
+No sampling calculation was made in the study and 88% of the universe was reached.